May is Asian Heritage Month

 The month of May, declared Asian Heritage Month by the Government of Canada, is a time to highlight the contributions of Asian Canadians to Canadian society.
 This is the 12th year that Asian Heritage Month activities will be carried out in Manitoba.

 Since the inaugural Asian Heritage Month in 1993, cities across Canada have held annual festivities.
 In Manitoba, the Asian Heritage Society of Manitoba consisting of representatives from the Japanese, Chinese, Indian, Vietnamese, Indo-Chinese, Korean, Filipino organizations, have planned a variety of activities to share the Asian cultures with other Canadians.

-To commemorate Asian Heritage Month 2013, Canada Post issued a series of 8 stamps celebrating Canadian Chinatown gateways, including one in Winnipeg.
+Last year, to commemorate Asian Heritage Month, Canada Post issued a series of 8 stamps celebrating Canadian Chinatown gateways, including one in Winnipeg.

 Government of Manitoba, Government of Canada, The Writers' Union of Canada, and The Canada Council for the Arts

 The Forks and CBC Radio One 89.3FM 990 AM

 Vickar Chevrolet Auto Group, JS Furniture, FCP Smart Builder,

 Sarte Heating and Cooling, Lindenwoods Stylists,